ShameerAshraf/not-linear-time-sorting/README.md

 # linear-time-sorting
-My algorithm for linear time sorting (not fully fleshed out, use at risk of universe collapsing in on itself)
+My algorithm for linear time sorting (not fully fleshed out, use at risk of universe collapsing in on itself) For a sufficiently small sleep time delta, this may not be a joke of an algorithm